 There was nothing to do here but study him and will him to get better, breathe along with him as if she could somehow ease the burden on his lungs.
 So she did.

-He had a fine white scar beneath his chin where Jeffrey White's singing-sharp butcher's knife slid into the flesh as Tony moved to shoot the murderer blind over his shoulder.
+He had a fine white scar beneath his chin where Jeffrey White's singing-sharp butcher's knife slid into the flesh when Tony moved to shoot the murderer blind over his shoulder.
 None of them had seen the cut until Abby's welcome hug covered her white lab coat in the blood which had soaked unnoticed into the pattern of Tony's red flannel shirt.
 By that time he was a little dizzy with blood loss, slow on the uptake, and he'd planted a kiss meant for her cheek on Abby's ear as she turned to yell at Gibbs for negligence.

 When Kate's finger smoothed over the scar, he mumbled something and pulled his jaw away from her hand.

 She flushed and hoped he was still too hopped up on medication to realise what she'd been doing.
 "Tony?"

 "What have they got you on?"
 She'd missed the nurse's last round.

 One foggy green eye peeled open and rolled sluggishly around the room before focussing (more or less) on her.
 "Wasn't listening.
 Codeine, probably."